Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

-\paragraph{Optimal $(k, z)$ Centers in Subtrees.} To gain some preliminary insight into this, let us consider what happens when we place a $(k, z)$-clustering center in an LCA-tree.
+We start by considering what happens when we have a $(k-1, z)$-clustering solution in an LCA-tree and place the $k$-th optimal center.
 Placing this center will create a trail of markings from the leaf up until the first marked node along the path to the root.
-Then, our claim is that this center is also optimal everywhere along this trail.
+The key insight which we will utilize is that this center is \emph{necessarily} optimal everywhere along this trail:

-Specifically, we show this via the following lemma, which states that the first center we place in an LCA-tree must be optimal everywhere along the path from the center's leaf to the root.
-We will then immediately extend this to the $k$-th center being placed.

 \begin{lemma} Let $c_z = OPT_{1, z}(T)$ be an optimal $(1, z)$-clustering solution for LCA-tree $T$.
 Then for every subtree $T' \subset T$ such that $c_z \in T'$, $c_z$ is an optimal $(1, z)$-clustering solution for $T'$. \end{lemma} \begin{proof}